 Now pull your foot towards the buttocks until you experience a stretch feel in the quadriceps, hold the stretch for about thirty seconds and then release.
 Repeat the procedure at least three times on both hips.

 When it comes to stretch sitting, you should use a bench to do the stretching.
-Firstly, position one of your legs in front of the floor while bending the other one backwards with the front of the thigh flat on the bench.
+Firstly, position one of your legs in front of the floor while bending the other one backward with the front of the thigh flat on the bench.

-Touch the top of the ankle of the leg that is lying flat on the bench behind you and then pull it towards your back.
+Touch the top of the ankle of the leg that is lying flat on the bench behind you and then pulls it towards your back.
 Hold for about thirty seconds.
 Do the routine at least three times on both sides of the legs.

 Hip flexor stretch